minnaingou/wordbank/README.md

 * Animated Flashcards
 * View your statistics and sort by number of attemps or correction rates
 * Drawer integration with Bottom Navigation

+## Demo
+A hosted demo version is available on https://learnwordslikeaparrot.web.app For your convenience, use any email address to sign up! ;)

 ## How To Use